 Our fourth piece of audio fiction for October is "Ki-anna" written by Gwyneth Jones and read by Kate Baker.

-First published in Engineering Infinity, edited by Jonathan Strahan.
+Originally published in Engineering Infinity, edited by Jonathan Strahan.

 Gwyneth Jones was born in Manchester, England and is the author of more than twenty novels for teenagers, mostly under the name Ann Halam, and several highly regarded SF novels for adults.
 She has won two World Fantasy awards, the Arthur C. Clarke award, the British Science Fiction Association short story award, the Dracula Society's Children of the Night award, the Philip K. Dick award, and shared the first Tiptree award, in 1992, with Eleanor Arnason.
 Her most recent books are novel Spirit and essay collection Imagination/Space.
 Upcoming is new story collection The Universe of Things.
 She lives in Brighton, UK, with her husband and son; a Tonkinese cat called Ginger and her young friend Milo.